-Ants make for pesky guests: they take up residence uninvited anywhere in your home, including your beloved kitchen.
-While there are more harmful pests than ants, there’s something nasty about these tiny creatures — they can get into almost everything, including your pantry and food containers.
+Ants are the worst kind of house guest.
+Uninvited and unwelcome, they brazenly and take up residence in your home, acting like they own the joint.
+The worst part is they tend to favor the kitchen, sneakily creeping in and stealing your food like a kid home from college.
+While there are more harmful pests than ants, there’s something just plain gross about these tiny creatures — they can get into almost everything, including your pantry and food containers.

-If you have noticed one ant crawling aimlessly in your home, there are probably thousands more.
-They tend to move indoors during the warmer months, and the two most common types are odorous house ants and carpenter ants.
+If you’ve noticed even one ant crawling aimlessly in your home, there are probably thousands more.
+Isn’t that a fun thought?
+Ants tend to move indoors during the warmer months, the two most common types being odorous house ants and carpenter ants.

 Prevention is more effective than cure, so clearing away food remains and spills is the first thing you need to do.
 Most of the time, ants make a camp in your home to forage for food.
 So be sure to store food in tightly sealed plastic bags and containers.